 We live in an aging society, one in which the older population is growing both in absolute numbers and in proportion to all other age groups.
 Businesses, government agencies, service organizations, educational institutions, and self-employed professionals from every economic sector are recognizing the need for specialized knowledge and skills to meet the needs of this changing demography.

 Some gerontologists work directly with older persons in a wide variety of programs and services in the community.
 Others work on behalf of older persons in areas such as advocacy and teaching about aging.
+Some professionals find that their advanced understanding of aging allows them to tap into broader market segments with more success and provide better services to an older clientele.
 For more information on career opportunities and options in the field of gerontology, visit Careers in Aging.

-A degree in the field of gerontology equips the student with a broad range of skills, essential for improving the lives of others.
+A degree in the field of gerontology equips the student with a broad range of skills, essential for improving the lives of older adults and their families.
 People who are interested in gerontology come from many disciplines, professions, and clinical areas.